EDMUND RICE INTERNATIONAL LIMITED

 ERI works out of the office shared with our partner organisations Franciscans International (FI) and the Marists (FMSI) in Geneva, Switzerland.

-Normally interns or volunteers are accepted for periods of from 2 – 6 months, at a time suitable to ERI.
+Normally interns or volunteers are accepted for periods of up to 3 months, at a time suitable to ERI.

 Nature of the Internship/Volunteer experience

 The duties of an intern/volunteer depend on the needs of ERI and the qualifications and interests of the applicant, but may include:-

 - monitoring events at the Human Rights Council

 - contributing to the ERI newsletter and website